tomahg/BodyLanguage/README.md

 I use [Open CV](https://opencv.org/) for streaming the video from my webcam, and also to draw on the video stream.

 -   For each recognized move, the move is drawn on screen.
--   The complerte brainf\*uck code is drawn on screen.
+-   The complerte brainfuck code is drawn on screen.
--   When running/debugging the code, the current brainf\*ck character is highlighted.
+-   When running/debugging the code, the current brainfuck character is highlighted.
 -   When running/debugging the code, I draw the eight first cells of the datastructure at the bottom of the screen.

-#### Commands from the original bodyf\*ck language that I have implemented
+#### Commands from the original bodyfuck language that I have implemented

 -   Increment current cell: Raise one hand.
 -   Decrement current cell: Duck below threshold.